Guide: Getting Married in NYC for Foreigners & Non-US Citizens

 2. Get a New York Marriage License

-[Covid-19 update: As of March 2020, all NYC Marriage Bureaus are closed until further notice.
-There is no announced re-opening date.
-You can now obtain your wedding license online via Project Cupid; see here for more information.]
+[Covid-19 update: As of March 2020, you can now obtain your wedding license online via Project Cupid; see here for more information.]

 Online application: All couples looking to get married must first go about getting a New York marriage license.
 Couples can begin the application process online.
 After submitting an application, you will receive a confirmation number and further information on what documentation to bring with you to the New York City Clerk’s Office.
 Note that online applications are only valid for 21 days, so couples should apply for one no sooner than 2.5 weeks before you arrive in NYC, lest the application expire.